binary-person/sticky-session/README.md

 let isChild = sticky.listen(server, 3000, {
   workers: 8,
-  proxyHeader: 'x-forwarded-for'//header to read for IP });
+  proxyHeader: 'x-forwarded-for' // header to read for IP });

 if (!isChild) {